 The character Ned Leeds, canonically white in the comics, is portrayed by a Filipino-American actor.
 Additionally, Electro (Max Dillon), who is white in the source comics, is portrayed by a Black actor.
 These instances constitute race swaps.

-Spider-Man: No Way Home does not include any discernible LGBTQ+ characters or themes.
-The narrative focuses on established heterosexual relationships and the multiverse plot, with no representation of queer identity present in the film.
+Spider-Man: No Way Home does not include any identifiable LGBTQ+ characters or themes.
+The narrative focuses on Peter Parker's journey, the multiverse, and the consequences of his identity being revealed, without incorporating LGBTQ+ representation.

 The film does not feature any female characters engaging in or winning direct physical combat against one or more male opponents.
-Female characters are present but do not participate in close-quarters fighting.
+Female characters like MJ and Aunt May are present in action sequences but do not participate in such fights.

 All major characters in Spider-Man: No Way Home, including legacy characters from previous iterations and source material, maintain their established canonical gender.
 There are no instances of a character widely established as one gender being portrayed as a different gender.